YoanaBast/note_builder_gui/README.md

 License

-This CV is open source and available under the MIT License.
+This project is open source and available under the MIT License.
 Feel free to use or adapt it — just give credit. 🙂